changelly/api-changelly/README.md

 8. API — call `createTransaction` method to get the LTC address to which the user should send his funds;
 9. GUI — ask the user to send LTC coins to the address for exchange;
 10. User sends LTC.
 We recive LTC and exchange it to ETH.
 We send the user ETH to the address that was submitted to `createTransaction` method;
-11. Via [socket.io](http://socket.io/ "http://socket.io/") API functions you can get theuser's transaction status online;
+11. Via [socket.io](http://socket.io/ "http://socket.io/") API functions you can get the user's transaction status online;
 12. Via `getTransactions` you can get all the transactions history.

 #### 3.1 Protocol